 West Africa Idol’s runner up, Omawunmi and RoofTop Mcs were also some of the names that gave exciting performances through the evening.
-The highlight, however, was according to reports, The Future’s Chude Jideonwo, Creative Director.
+The highlight, however, was according to reports, his comment is here The Future’s Chude Jideonwo, Creative Director.
 Jideonwo delivered a Barack Obama styled “Yes We Can” speech that won him standing ovation.
 Read his speech below.

 YES, WE CAN!